willpost1292/willpost1292.github.io/projects/project-3.md

 # All dates must be YYYY-MM-DD format!
 date: 2018-04-11
 labels:
-  -imbedded systems
+  - imbedded systems
-  -python
+  - python
-  -Raspberry Pi
+  - Raspberry Pi
-  -Linux
+  - Linux
-  -Apache
+  - Apache
-  -Engineering
+  - Engineering
-  -IoT
+  - IoT
 summary: I was programmer for an engineering project that designed a water monitoring device used at the restaurant 220 Grille.
 ---